deanpeters/product-manager-prompts/prompt-generators/storyboarding-prompt-generator-prompt.md

 7. Do you have any specific images, GIFs, or icons that could help visualize the storyboard?

 Once all answers are collected, generate a reusable prompt using the template provided below.
 Encapsulate the generated prompt in a `markdown` block to make it easy to share and reuse.
+Remember, this is about storytelling.

 ---